GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 {% Aside %}

-This is an in-progress version of Protected Audience API for early testing.
+This is an in-progress version of the Protected Audience API for early testing.
 It shouldn't be considered complete or indicative of the final implementation.
 Protected Audience API progress and status are discussed in the regular WICG meetings.